ryancahildebrandt/readings/README.md

 # Recently Read

-*Papers/articles I've read and want to keep track of for future reference*
+*Papers/articles I've read and want to keep track of for future reference.
+Papers  listed in my awesome_slop repo are not duplicated here*

 - [Do you actually need an LLM?
 Rethinking language models for customer reviews analysis](https://link.springer.com/article/10.1007/s10462-025-11308-5)
 - [SONAR: Sentence-Level Multimodal and Language-Agnostic Representations](https://ai.meta.com/research/publications/sonar-sentence-level-multimodal-and-language-agnostic-representations/)